pelletierauger/Random-Walker/README.md

-# Levy-Flight
+# Random-Walker
-A random walker following a Levy Flight algorithm
+Plotting the lengths between foods eaten by a random walker.